olvlvl/composer-attribute-collector/README.md

 > Currently, the plugin supports class, method, property, and parameter targets.
 > You're welcome to [contribute](CONTRIBUTING.md) if you're interested in expending its support.

+> [!WARNING]
+> Attributes used on functions are ignored at this time.

 #### Usage